landoskape/dominoes/README.md

 league.addAgentType(da.dominoeAgent)
 ```

-Create a game table from the league to specify which players in the league
+Create a gameplay object from the league to specify which players will play
-will play a game against each other.
-Create a game object from the table to
-operate the gameplay.
-Play the game and print the results.
+against each other and to operate the gameplay.
+Play the game and print the
+results.
 ```
-gameTable, leagueIndex = league.createGameTable()
+game, leagueIndex = league.createGame()
-game = dg.dominoeGameFromTable(gameTable)
 game.playGame()
 game.printResults()
 ```